FighterAD/CodeFoundation/README.md

 ### Our Mission

-The Code Foundation is a non-profit organization registered in Singapore (Code Foundation Ltd. UEN: 201709179W).
+The Code Foundation is a non-profit organization whose primary objectives are education and culture.
 Our mission is to advance Codex for the good of society by developing and promoting state-of-the-art code technologies.

 ### What is Codex?